top of page

 HOWEVER, Washington will be impacted.

-Many are now traveling to Washington for abortion care.
-This could affect how long patients have to wait to get an abortion, as available appointments will fill up quickly.
+People from anti-abortion states now travel to Washington for abortion care.
+This can affect how long patients have to wait to get an abortion, as appointments fill up quickly.

 The decision may also lead anti-choice states to target anyone who helps someone get an abortion, as well as the Washington clinics that provide the abortion care.

-Please check our social media channels (linked in footer) and News page for updates.
+Please check our social media channels and Announcements page for updates.

 Your Legal Rights